Vets-Who-Code/web-curriculum/deliverables.md

   - Perform AJAX requests
   - Use Promises
   - Parse/stringify JSON data
+  - Understand some `this` binding issues
+  - Create object constructor with `function`

+  ## Week 8 - JS III
+  - Understand purpose for Babel
+  - Use `let` and `const`
+  - Use Arrow functions
+  - Use `async`/`await`
+  - Use object destructuring​
+  - Use Rest/Spread operators
+  - Use `class`, `constructor`, method syntaxes
+  - Use `for...of` and `for...in` loops
+  - Use optional chaining
   - Debug
   - Troubleshoot using breakpoints in VS Code/browser
   - JS Testing
     - Setup Jest
     - Run Jest tests
     - Create expectations/assertions
     - Spy on functions
     - Mock functions
-​
+  - Nodejs
+    - Setup a http-server
+    - Install JS dependencies via npm
+    - Create JS bundles
+    - Create simple npm scripts
-- Deploy to Static content provider (netlify, surge, Github pages) ​
+- Deploy to Static content provider (netlify, surge, Github pages)

-# Phase 2
+# Phase II - React
-​
-Phase deliverables: Collaboratively plan, build, test, and deploy full stack serverless web apps using frameworks, libraries, and 3rd party APIs.
-​
+​​
-## Week 8 - React I
+## Week 9 - React
 ​
 - React
   - Install and run `create-react-app`